ibm-cloud-docs/text-to-speech/voices.md

 -   *Expressive neural voices*.
 Expressive neural voices offer natural-sounding speech that is exceptionally clear and crisp.
 Their pronunciation and inflections are natural and conversational, and the resulting speech offers extremely smooth transitions between words.
 The voices determine sentiment from context and automatically use the proper intonation to suit the text.

     Expressive neural voices support the use of both standard International Phonetic Alphabet (IPA) and {{site.data.keyword.IBM_notm}} Symbolic Phonetic Representation (SPR) phonetic symbols.
 They also support the use of additional features that are not available with the other types of voices.
-Expressive voices are available for US English only.
     -   For additional information and a complete list of all expressive voices, see [Expressive neural voices](/docs/text-to-speech?topic=text-to-speech-voices#language-voices-expressive).
     -   For a blog that introduces the expressive voices, see [Is your conversational AI setting the right tone?](https://www.ibm.com/blogs/journey-to-ai/2022/09/is-your-conversational-ai-setting-the-right-tone/){: external}.

--   [IBM Cloud]{: tag-ibm-cloud} *Enhanced neural voices*.
+-   *Enhanced neural voices*.
 Enhanced neural voices achieve a slightly higher degree of natural-sounding speech and support more service features.
 Enhanced neural voices support both IPA and SPR symbols for word customization.
 For a complete list of all enhanced neural voices and their languages, see [Enhanced neural voices](/docs/text-to-speech?topic=text-to-speech-voices#language-voices-enhanced-neural).
 -   *Neural voices*.
 Neural voices produce natural-sounding speech but do not support all of the service's features.
 Neural voices support only IPA symbols for word customization.
 For a complete list of all neural voices and their languages, see [Neural voices](/docs/text-to-speech?topic=text-to-speech-voices#language-voices-neural).

     Effective **31 March 2022**, all *neural voices* are deprecated.
 The deprecated voices remain available to existing users until 31 March 2023, when they will be removed from the service and the documentation. *No enhanced neural voices or expressive neural voices are deprecated.* For more information, see the [31 March 2022 service update](/docs/text-to-speech?topic=text-to-speech-release-notes#text-to-speech-31march2022) in the release notes for {{site.data.keyword.texttospeechshort}} for {{site.data.keyword.cloud_notm}}.